IMMM-SFA/tell/doc/source/user_guide.rst

 State Summary Data
 ~~~~~~~~~~~~~~~~~~
-This output file gives the annual total loads for each of the 48 states in the CONUS and the District of Columbia.
+This output file gives the annual total loads for each of the 48 states in the CONUS as well as the District of Columbia.
 It also contains the scaling factor for
 each state that force the aggregate annual total loads from  **tell** to agree with those produced by GCAM-USA.

 Filename: *TELL_State_Summary_Data_YYYY.csv*